 This became a more frequent experience as my problems officially moved from kid problems to adult problems—jobs, bills, home maintenance, family dynamics, marriage—you get it.
 Intense periods of anxiety sometimes turned into times of depression.
 The noise of all my problems was deafening, and I didn’t feel like I could do anything.
 I didn’t know who to talk to or even how to describe what I was going through.

 My faith in Jesus gave me hope, but I had to fight for the hope over the feelings of guilt that I wasn’t supposed to feel this way.
-It was a vicious cycle.
+So it was a vicious cycle.

 Through counseling, prayer, and processing these feelings and experiences with people over the last several years, I can say with joy and confidence that I’ve come a long way.
 While my battle with anxiety hasn’t gone away, I’ve found a new perspective and new tools that help me press on and continue to fight.

 I’ve learned to be more aware of my thoughts and feelings and not to stuff them away until they overflow.
-I’ve learned that these episodes are often triggered by something, to be more in tune with what those triggers are, and to run to Jesus and not my own strength or understanding when I encounter them.
+I’ve learned that these episodes are often triggered by something.
+So I’ve discovered how to be more in tune with those triggers, and to run to Jesus and when I encounter them.